Do I need a bill of sale in my state?

 A bill of sale proves a legal transfer of ownership between a seller and a buyer.
 It essentially certifies a transaction, freeing the seller from liability and giving the buyer proof of ownership to obtain a title.
 The seller is responsible for creating the document.

 The process might sound like a headache, and requirements vary by state.
-So you might be wondering if you even need a bill of sale in your state.
-Learn more about bill of sale requirements in your state.
+So you might wonder, “Do I need a bill of sale in my state?”
+Learn more about bill of sale requirements to create one if necessary.

 Bill of sale rules by state.